Tommy Page Cause Of Death: Suicide Suspected In Death Of Former Teen Idol

 If Page had been using drugs before allegedly taking his own life, that will more than likely show up in the toxicology report as that could have contributed to his cause of death.

-According to the Metro, journalist Michael Musto posted something on Facebook about Page suffering from depression, but the post has since been deleted.
+According to The Metro, journalist Michael Musto posted something on Facebook about Page suffering from depression, but the post has since been deleted.

 Since his untimely passing, several of his colleagues and fans have posted messages on social media.
 Not only had he made a lot of friends throughout his career but he also had tons of fans, especially in the 90s when his music career was at its peak.